Avindra Nath: Amyotrophic Lateral Sclerosis

 Amyotrophic lateral sclerosis (ALS) is characterized by the selective loss of motor neurons.
 In a 2015 paper in Science Translational Medicine, Nath and colleagues proposed the controversial hypothesis that endogenous retroviruses may play a causal role in a subset of ALS cases.

 Nodding Syndrome

 Nodding syndrome is a form of epilepsy endemic in sub-Saharan Africa.
 The cause of the disease remains unknown, however epidemiologic studies identified an association between nodding syndrome and river blindness, a disease caused by the parasitic worm Onchocerca volvulus.
 In a 2017 publication in the journal Science Translational Medicine, Dr. Nath and colleagues implicated an autoimmune reaction to O. volvulus as a potential cause of the disease.

 Honors

 In 2012, Nath was presented with the Pioneer in NeuroVirology Award by the International Society for NeuroVirology (ISNV) at the 11th International Symposium on NeuroVirology held in New York, New York, USA.
+He was elected a Fellow of the American Association for the Advancement of Science.
+In 2023, he was invited to deliver the fourth Sharwaree Gokhale Memorial Lecture at the Indian Institute of Science.
+Nath was included in the Time's 2024 list of most influential people in health and was elected a Member of the National Academy of Medicine in 2024.